volodimirzhukivskyi/page_DNM_Transportation/README.md

-## To start the application, you need to write npm i, npm start
+## To start the application, you need to write npm i, npm start.

 ## The technology used:
-Css Modules , React
+- React;
+- Css Modules;